Risk Management and Insurance

 The program in Risk Management/Insurance permits the student to specialize in insurance-related studies.
 The field of insurance offers the student challenging work and diverse opportunities for non-sales careers of many types as well as providing protection to individuals, groups and industry.
 The program emphasizes corporate insurance and related products.
 The Risk Management/ Insurance degree program is designed to meet the academic needs of the professional insurance and risk management practitioner.
 The objective of the curriculum in risk and insurance is to acquaint the student with the effects of risk and uncertainty upon business and society.
 The analysis of risk and the methods of meeting risk are placed in proper perspective as parts of a broad business management curriculum.

-In the first two years at FSU, students should take courses to complete the following: General Education requirements, Writing requirement, Multicultural Course requirements, and Prerequisite Coursework requirements.
+In the first two years at FSU, students should take courses to complete the following: General Education requirements, Diversity requirements, and Prerequisite Coursework requirements.
 Some courses may fulfill requirements in multiple areas.
 Electives in the first two years should focus on gaining additional exposure to the social and behavioral sciences, and on improving communication and analytical reasoning skills.

 Prerequisite Coursework: (21 hours)

 The following courses must be completed with a C minus or better:

 ACG X071 (3) Introduction to Managerial Accounting

 * CGS X518 (3) Spreadsheets for Business or CGS X100 (3) Microcomputer Apps. for Business or CGS X060 (3) Computer Fluency

 ECO X013 (3) Principles of Macroeconomics